flexera-public/policy_templates/security/security_groups/rules_without_descriptions/README.md

-## Security Group Rules without Descriptions
+## Security Group Rules without Descriptions Policy Template

 ### What it does